Mellanox/ngc_multinode_perf/README.md

 ## TCP test

 Will automatically detect device local NUMA node, disable IRQ balancer, increase MTU to max and run `iperf3` on the closest NUMA nodes.
+Test also supports running on loopback by using namespaces, can be either configured by the user or we will create them automatically.
 Report aggregated throughput is in Gb/s.

 ### Usage: